jphalip/djangocore-box/README.md

     `(vm) $ exit`

-- To stop the VM, type:
+- To shutdown the VM, type:

     `(host) $ vagrant halt`

+- To suspend the VM (i.e. freeze the VM's state), type:

+    `(host) $ vagrant suspend`

-- Once stopped, a VM can be restarted with:
+- Once shutdown or suspended, a VM can be restarted with:

     `(host) $ vagrant up`